vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/deploy-license.md

 ## Deploy the license

-1. Send email to `inquiry@vesoft.com` to apply for the NebulaGraph Enterprise Edition package.
+1. [Contact us](https://www.nebula-graph.io/contact) to apply for the NebulaGraph Enterprise Edition package.

 2. Install NebulaGraph Enterprise Edition.
 The installation method is the same as the Community Edition.
 See [Install NebulaGraph with RPM or DEB package](2.compile-and-install-nebula-graph/2.install-nebula-graph-by-rpm-or-deb.md).

-3. Send email to `inquiry@vesoft.com` to apply for the license file `nebula.license`.
+3. [Contact us](https://www.nebula-graph.io/contact) to apply for the license file `nebula.license`.

 4. Upload the license file to all hosts that contain Meta services.
 The path is in the `share/resources/` of each Meta service installation directory.